InQBarna/ios-project-setup/README.md

     - Bundle identifier created on dev portal
     - Apple team id (from dev portal)
     - Match git repo url
-    - Firebase upload key (from firebase)
+    - Firebase app id (from firebase, looks like:  1:XXXX:ios:XXXX)
+    - Auth p8 file (from dev portal)
+      - Key id
+      - Issuer id
       - Auth p8 file (from dev portal)
     - App created on appstoreconnect

 1. Seriously... grab the requirements above or it will be harder to setup this later